valasek/timesheet/README.md

 ## Fixes

+- implement rollback in js store if DB fails
 - Edit records
   - do not save the value id ESC is pressed

 ## Improvements business
 - Ability to lock last week
+- Add validations on entered data
-- show only available rates per project
+- Show only available rates per project
 - Paginate and sort server-side - using vuetify data table
 - Consistency checks
 - Add billing evidence